 What happens when you eat a lot of these chemicals all the time?

 But, as chronic diseases and illnesses continue to rise, it’s best to take the guesswork out and avoid a chemical-laden diet.
 These chemicals can create a leaky gut, systemic inflammation increases cancer and neurological disease risks, and anyone’s guess in terms of health issues.

 With all these chemicals in foods, though, is there anything left that is safe to eat?

-The biggest thing you can do to help get chemicals out of your food is by cooking and preparing foods that are as close to nature as possible.
-This means buying fresh foods without packages and labels, buying fresh grass-fed meats and eggs from local sources, and fresh produce.
+The biggest thing you can do to help get chemicals out of your food is to cook and prepare foods that are as close to nature as possible.
+This means buying fresh foods without packages and labels, buying fresh grass-fed meats and eggs from local sources, and organic fresh produce.

-Production of some ancient grains, like Kamut, don’t allow chemicals in their production, so they are a good bet for pastas or breads too.
+Production of some ancient grains, like Kamut, don’t allow chemicals in their production, so they are a good bet for pasta or bread too.

-For grains, cereals, and breads, choosing organic is the only way to go.
-This is because these banned chemicals in other countries are not allowed in organic chips, crackers, or breads.
+For grains, cereals, and bread, choosing organic is the only way to go.
+This is because these banned chemicals in other countries are not allowed in organic chips, crackers, or bread.